 Ask your Deac what their major is going to be, or suggest/hint about a major you would like them to pursue.
 That can add unnecessary pressure when there is still plenty of time to decide.

 Get involved in the details.
-Those details could be your Deac’s schedule, their plans to go Greek (or not), their campus activities, etc. Let your student have the space to sort that out themselves.
+Those details could be your Deac’s course schedule, their plans to go Greek (or not), their campus activities, etc. Let your student have the space to sort that out themselves.

 And the biggest DO of all – do have fun!